- The Shop

 It is a project that, on the one hand is aimed at triggering synergies and work opportunities for these young talents, and on the other represents a stimulus for the Institute itself to observe how its students are growing up.
 A meditation on the evolution of fashion, an on-going scouting project, an educational opportunity for reflection and for building together the brands of tomorrow: POLIMODA FUTURE LAB will be all this and more.
 A gauntlet cast down to the future.

-Scheduled to coincide with Pitti Uomo 81, from 10 to 13 January, the first talent to be presented by POLIMODA FUTURE LAB will be Erïk Bjerkesjö, a young designer, originally from Stockholm and former student on the Master in Footwear and Accessories Design (2009-2010); after graduating successfully from POLIMODA, the designer launched his own collection of clothing and accessories, marked by a minimal and contemporary aesthetic typical of the Swedish style.
+The first talent to be presented by POLIMODA FUTURE LAB was Erïk Bjerkesjö, a young designer, originally from Stockholm and former student on the Master in Footwear and Accessories Design (2009-2010); after graduating successfully from POLIMODA, the designer launched his own collection of clothing and accessories, marked by a minimal and contemporary aesthetic typical of the Swedish style.

-For the show-installation that will be unveiled on 10 January, Erïk Bjerkesjö will present a range of men’s footwear produced by expert Tuscan craftsmen and characterised by a state-of-the-art branded sole: a detail that embodies consummate mastery in the creation of products of the very highest quality.
+Erïk Bjerkesjö's show installation presented a range of men’s footwear produced by expert Tuscan craftsmen and characterised by a state-of-the-art branded sole: a detail that embodies consummate mastery in the creation of products of the very highest quality.
 Adding a touch of glamour is the typical “Vienna” heel, personalised by applications in 18k gold, a tribute to the classic that allows itself to be contaminated by a contemporary aesthetic.

 Erïk’s fashion is intended to define a new concept of male elegance, proposing lines that recall the sober silhouettes of the early twentieth century, but with decisive cuts, sculpted shapes, slim-fit pants and an intense colour palette.
 The colours take inspiration from quill-pen inks: black, lead and every shade capable of regaling a mysterious, austere and undeniably striking allure.
 Precise details, precious materials and exquisite skins, for a modern gentleman passionate about the most innovative tailoring.